PoCInnovation/Underflow/README.md

 Regularflow
 ========================================================

-this module  allows you to create trafic light clusters that interact together to regulate circulation
+This module  allows you to create trafic light clusters that interact together to regulate circulation.

-Install with setup:
+Install with setup :

     ./setup install